 Boğaziçi Tıp Dergisi / Bosphorus Medical Journal is a double-blind peer-reviewed, and open-access journal.
 The journal aims rapid publication of papers in all fields of the medical sciences on a regular basis.
 Boğaziçi Tıp Dergisi / Bosphorus Medical Journal publishes editorials, original papers of experimental and clinical research, reviews, case reports, letters to the editor and articles on the current issues of medicine.

-Three issues are released every year in January, May and October.
-The language of publication is Turkish and English.
-Free full-text articles are available at www.bogazicitipdergisi.com.
+Four issues are released every year in March, June, September, December.
+The language of publication is English.
+Free full-text articles are available at www.bosphorusmedj.com.

 The editorial and publication processes of the journal are shaped in accordance with the guidelines of the International Council of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), the Council of Science Editors (CSE), the Committee on Publication Ethics (COPE), the European Association of Science Editors (EASE), and the National Information Standards Organization (NISO).
 The journal conforms to the Principles of Transparency and Best Practice in Scholarly Publishing (doaj.org/bestpractice).